waltec71/simulate_returns/PROJECT_PLAN.md

 ---

-## 4. Annual Contribution Increase Rate
+## 4. Variable Contributions
-**Description:** Allow users to set an annual percentage increase rate for contributions, enabling modeling of salary raises, automatic contribution escalations, or planned contribution increases over time.
+**Description:** Replace the manual contributions configuration with a streamlined variable contributions system that allows users to configure contribution patterns via a popout interface (similar to Monte Carlo configuration).
+This combines annual increase rates, contribution duration limits, and the ability to fine-tune individual years when needed.

 **Implementation Tasks:**
-- Add `contributionIncreaseRate` field to `SimulationParameters` type (as percentage, e.g., 3% = 3.0)
-- Add input field in `SimulationInputs.tsx` for contribution increase rate (% per year)
-  - Place in basic or advanced section (suggest advanced section)
+- Rename "Manual Contributions" to "Variable Contributions" throughout the codebase
+- Change the default experience when accessing the contribution configuration:
+  - Replace the current manual contributions view with a popout similar to `MonteCarloConfig.tsx`
+  - The popout should open by default when user clicks to configure contributions
+  - Remove the "Set all" button/functionality (replaced by the new popout interface)
+- Create new variable contributions popout component with the following variables in order:
+  1. **% Increase per Year** - Annual percentage increase rate for contributions
      - Default: 0% (no increase)
      - Allow negative values for decreasing contributions
      - Add tooltip explaining compound contribution increases
+  2. **Stop Contributing After X Years** - Option to stop contributions after a specific number of years
+     - Default: continue for full simulation period
+     - Validation: must be <= total simulation years
+  3. **Adjust Contributions Per Year** - Button/link that navigates to the detailed year-by-year list
+     - Opens the existing manual contributions view with all years listed
+     - This is an optional advanced option for fine-tuning individual years
-- Update `calculateYearlyResults()` in `calculations.ts` to apply annual increase:
+- Update `calculateYearlyResults()` in `calculations.ts` to handle:
-  - Year 1: use base contribution
-  - Year 2+: multiply previous year's contribution by (1 + increaseRate/100)
+  - Annual increase rate: Year 1 uses base contribution, Year 2+ multiplies previous year's contribution by (1 + increaseRate/100)
-  - Ensure it works with both fixed annual contributions and manual contributions mode
+  - Stop contributing after X years: Contributions become 0 after the specified year
+  - Manual overrides: If individual years are set in the detailed view, those take precedence
-- Update calculation logic to handle contribution increases:
+- Update types to include:
-  - If manual contributions are enabled, apply increase rate to each manual contribution value
-  - If fixed contribution is used, calculate increasing contributions year by year
+  - `contributionIncreaseRate?: number` (as percentage, e.g., 3% = 3.0)
+  - `stopContributingAfterYears?: number` (number of years to contribute, undefined = contribute for full period)
+- Add validation:
-- Add validation: reasonable range (e.g., -50% to 100% per year)
+  - Reasonable range for increase rate (e.g., -50% to 100% per year)
+  - Stop contributing years must be between 1 and total simulation years
-- Update copy simulation functionality to include contribution increase rate
+- Update copy simulation functionality to include all variable contribution settings
-- Display contribution schedule in results or add tooltip showing contribution amounts per year
+- Ensure the popout design matches the Monte Carlo configuration popout styling and behavior

 **Files to Modify:**
-- `src/lib/types.ts` - Add `contributionIncreaseRate?: number` to `SimulationParameters`
+- `src/lib/types.ts` - Add `contributionIncreaseRate?: number` and `stopContributingAfterYears?: number` to `SimulationParameters`
-- `src/components/SimulationInputs.tsx` - Add input field for contribution increase rate
+- `src/components/ManualContributionsConfig.tsx` - Replace with new `VariableContributionsConfig.tsx` popout component
+- `src/components/ManualContributionsView.tsx` - Keep for detailed year-by-year adjustments, accessible from the popout
-- `src/lib/calculations.ts` - Update `calculateYearlyResults()` to apply annual increases
+- `src/lib/calculations.ts` - Update `calculateYearlyResults()` to apply annual increases and stop after X years
-- `src/components/SimulationCard.tsx` - Include contribution increase rate in copy functionality
+- `src/components/SimulationCard.tsx` - Update to use new variable contributions popout, include all settings in copy functionality
+- Rename references: "Manual Contributions" → "Variable Contributions" throughout codebase

 ---